Alabama State vs. Alabama A&M Predictions & Picks – October 28

 Alabama State vs. Alabama A&M Predictions & Picks: Odds, Moneyline, Spread - Saturday, October 28

-When the Alabama State Hornets square off against the Alabama A&M Bulldogs at 1:00 PM on Saturday, October 28, our projection model predicts the Hornets will come out on top.
-Our model also projects the spead, point total, and final score, which you can read below.
+The Alabama State Hornets are expected to win their matchup against the Alabama A&M Bulldogs at 1:00 PM on Saturday, October 28, according to our computer projection model.
+If you're wanting additional projections on the final score, spread, and point total, we've got you covered below.

 Watch college football all season long on Fubo and ESPN+!